Dante Simbulan Sr.

 Dante Cantos Simbulan Sr. (May 3, 1930 – October 12, 2024) was a Filipino educator, author, and military officer best known for his influential role as a voice of social conscience for the generation of cadets who studied at the Philippine Military Academy in the days just before the dictatorship of Ferdinand Marcos.
-Simbulan's influence and reputation led to his being held by the Marcos regime as a political prisoner at Fort Bonifacio and Camp Crame for more than two years without charges.
+Simbulan's influence and reputation led to his being held by the Marcos regime as a political prisoner at Fort Bonifacio and Camp Crame for three and half years without charges.

 Early life and education

 Simbulan was born on May 3, 1930, at Barangay San Miguel, San Simon, Pampanga, to Ignacio Simbulan y de los Santos, also of San Simon, Pampanga, and Apolonia Cantos y Untalán, of Batangas City.
 He studied at the Philippine Military Academy, graduating in 1952.
-He pursued a Master of Arts in Political Science at the University of the Philippines.
+He pursued a Master of Arts in Political Science at the University of the Philippines Diliman.
 In May 1965, he completed his Doctor of Philosophy in Political Science at the Australian National University with a dissertation titled "A Study of the Socio-Economic Elite in Philippine Politics and Government, 1946–1963".